ishikota/Cappuchino/README.md

 1. User clicks a list item to open detail screen
 2. Verify if expected data is passed to detail screen

 is also common situation.
-Let's see cappchino way !!
+Let's see cappuchino way !!

 ```java
 @Test